Merkel defends Iran deal, multilateralism but Pence resists

 Merkel noted that Europe also has enough terminals to receive more liquefied gas from the U.S., among other options.

-“There’s nothing that speaks against getting gas from the United States, but to exclude Russia is the wrong strategic signal.”
+“There’s nothing that speaks against getting gas from the United States, but to exclude Russia is the wrong strategic signal,” she said.

 Moulson reported from Berlin.